Selling Endowment Policies

 Do You Have a Mis-Sold Endowment Policy?

-All in all, the Financial Conduct Authority (FCA) estimate around 4 million people have mis-sold endowments with people believing it was guaranteed to pay off their mortgage.
+All in all, the Financial Conduct Authority (FCA) estimate around four million people have mis-sold endowments with people believing it was guaranteed to pay off their mortgage.
 If you either need ready cash or now know it's not going to pay off your mortgage and need the money to make other arrangements, then why not see what your endowment policy is worth on the open market?